SamMed05/c-cpp-notes/docs/cpp/operators.md

 // so x is incremented and also y gets the incremented value
 ```

-**Post-incrementation** means the expression is set or evaluated, and then the variable is altered.
+**Post-increment** means that first the expression is set or evaluated, and *then* the variable is altered.
 If we write `y = x++;` it's doing:
 ```cpp
 y = x;